codeface-io/LSPService/README.md

 3. Let your editor encourage users to download and run `LSPService`:
   * Succinctly describe which features LSPService unlocks.
   * Offer a link to a user friendly download page (or similar), like [this one](https://www.flowtoolz.com/codeface/lspservice).

-### As the User of an Editor

-1. Download and open `LSPService`.
-It will run in terminal, and as long as it's running there, the service is available.
-Check: <http://localhost:8080>
-2. To add language servers, add corresponding entries to `LSPServiceConfig.json` and restart `LSPService`.
-The `LSPServiceConfig.json` file created by `LSPService` already contains at least one entry, and the JSON structure is quite self-explanatory.

 ## API